koliaza/academic-kickstart/content/teaching/teaching/index.md

 ---
-title: Ecole d'Ingénieur Denis Diderot
+title: Teaching
 subtitle:
-summary: Systems and Networks, and Foundations of Informatics.
+summary: Mostly at EIDD and with Animath.
 authors:
 - enka
 tags: []